-Game, Set, Match AND Childcare With The Australian Open’s New Childminder Program
+Game, Set, Match AND Childcare With The Australian Open’s Childminder Program

 Want to spend some quality time courtside in January for the Australian Open, but haven’t got a babysitter?
 Stress not!
-The Melbourne Park team have well and truly got you covered—as they’ve unveiled plans for childminding services and a kids club at the 2019 event.
+The Melbourne Park team have well and truly got you covered—the childminding services and kids club will return - bigger than ever - at the 2020 event.

 The Kids Club

-The new initiative is part of a bid to make the tournament as accessible as possible for families.
+The 2019 initiative was part of a bid to make the tournament as accessible as possible for families.
 Australian Open director, Craig Tiley, told News, “we’ve worked extremely hard over the past few years to make the Australian Open one of the most family-friendly events in world sport, and I’m delighted we can now offer this tremendous new childcare program.”

 The childcare program will be run by qualified teachers and will feature half and full-day games and activities, to include a magic show, robotics playground, circus acts, a ninja warrior course and coaching by qualified tennis experts.